jose16790/E2E-Testing-QA-Assignment-QWIC/README.md

 -r cli is for viewing the test report in the command line. -r progress or -r json can be used as well.

-# Please read the detailed document I crafted for the E2E framework proposal, design and assumptionn along with E2E/Integration test cases for the application
+# Please read the detailed document I crafted for the E2E framework proposal, design and assumptions along with E2E/Integration test cases for the application

 https://docs.google.com/document/d/191IHPwj9SucXH7Fa6-CYtZAs8ZCgrM03Tk0eyJPpzKc/edit?usp=sharing